 - 1. The student must complete an application form for entry into the program. - 2.
 The student must be a high school graduate or have completed a GED.
-This must be verified by an official transcript or GED transcript. - The student must achieve an acceptable score on the nursing admissions entrance test. - 4.
-In accordance with the Rules of Vocational Nursing Education, Licensure and Practice in the State of Texas Rule 233.65 admission criteria: the student must provide a report which indicates the student is in good physical and mental health.
-A Clarendon College physical form must be completed and signed by a qualified health care provider and submitted to the college on or before the designated date. - 5.
+This must be verified by an official transcript or GED transcript. - 3.
+The student must achieve an acceptable score on the nursing admissions entrance test. - 4.
 The student must submit three (3) letters of reference prior to the interview date.
 The letters of reference should be sent to the Vocational Nursing Program Director from teachers, professors, or past employers.
-Letters of reference should not be obtained from friends or relatives and should not be hand delivered. - The student must demonstrate qualifications and an aptitude that are acceptable. - Applicants must participate in a personal interview with the selection committee.
+Letters of reference should not be obtained from friends or relatives and should not be hand delivered. - 5.
+The student must demonstrate qualifications and an aptitude that are acceptable. - 6.
+Applicants must participate in a personal interview with the selection committee.

-Clarendon College maintains an open admission policy; however, the number of nursing students that can be accepted is limited by the Texas Board of Vocational Nurse Examiners and the availability of clinical instruction facilities.
+Clarendon College maintains an open admission policy; however, the number of nursing students that can be accepted is limited by the Texas Board of Nurse Examiners and the availability of clinical instruction facilities.
 Since there are often more applicants for the nursing program than spaces available, applications for the nursing program may be screened by a selection committee.
 Students may be recommended for admission to the nursing program by the selection committee.
 Clarendon College reserves the right to refuse admission to the nursing program to any applicant whose application is deemed unsatisfactory.